samover/samover.github.io/_posts/2015-10-21-encapsulation.md

 ---
 ![Data Encapsulation in Nature](../images/encapsulation.jpg)

-Data encapsulation restricts access to data or methods from outside the class.
+Data encapsulation restricts access to data or methods from outside the class and keeps the logic internal to the object.
 For methods, this is achieved in Ruby by setting methods to private.
 Instance and class variables are encapsulated by default, and cannot be accessed from outside the class.
 Access can be given by using [setter and getter methods](https://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/45-more-classes/lessons/110-instance-variables).
 A shortcut in Ruby for such methods are accessors.

 The following is an example of a poorly-encapsulated class that uses an attr_accessor: